 Logan Jones is a music educator with a passion for fostering creativity and community amongst students.
 A Holland, Michigan native, she holds a Bachelor of Music in Music Education with honors from Michigan State University.
 Logan is currently a Choir Director at the Taft High School Varsity Campus within Chicago Public Schools.
-Here, she instructs the International Baccalaureate Middle Years Program Beginning Choirs and a section of Beginning Piano while also serving as the Music Director for the Taft Freshman Academy Musical.
-Working with beginners is a unique joy, as it provides the opportunity to teach fundamental musical technique, while also introducing students to the fun and fulfilling nature of the performing arts.
-Logan has previously worked within Chicago Public Schools at Harlan Community Academy High School, teaching Secondary General Music and extracurricular choir.
+Here, she instructs the Intermediate Concert Choir and the International Baccalaureate Middle Years Program Beginning Mixed Choruses.
+She is the founder and director of two extracurricular advanced ensembles, Varsity Singers as well as the Taft Freshman Academy Singers.
+She also serves as the Music Director for the school’s musical productions.
+Logan previously worked within Chicago Public Schools at Harlan Community Academy High School teaching Secondary General Music and extracurricular choir.

 During her time in Chicago Public Schools, Logan has actively sought opportunities to become involved in her school community.
-At Taft she serves on the Consortium of Anti-Racist Educators and Students Professional Development Task Force.
-Previously, she has served on the Instructional Leadership Team and Multi-Tiered Systems of Supports & Social Emotional Learning Committee while at Harlan Community Academy.
-Through these committees, she works towards building an equitable and positive school environment for all students.
+At Taft she has served on the Consortium of Anti-Racist Educators and Students Professional Development Task Force.
+Previously, she served on the Instructional Leadership Team and Multi-Tiered Systems of Supports & Social Emotional Learning Committee while at Harlan Community Academy.
+Through these committees, she worked towards building an equitable and positive school environment for all students.

 Continuing her passion for helping students grow their personal musicianship outside of a curricular setting, Logan had the wonderful opportunity to serve as a music director with Class Act Productions in The Woodlands, Texas.
 Here, she worked on the regional community theater’s production of Bright Star teaching ensemble music, providing vocal coaching, and overseeing the instrumental tracks during the performances.
 Logan has previous non-curricular experience from her time teaching private vocal and piano lessons at Avalon School of the Arts in Holland, Michigan.